GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

   updateTime: '2021-11-26T16:46:34.838965285Z'
 ```

-You can also view [details for your Target](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app-private-targets/targets/test?project={{project-id}}) in the GCP control panel.
+You can also view [details for your target](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app-private-targets/targets/test?project={{project-id}}) in the GCP control panel.

-Click **Next** to proceed.
+To create additional targets, click **Next**.

 ## Create staging and prod targets

 In this section, you create targets for the `staging` and `prod` clusters.
 The process is the same as for the `test` target you just created.

 Start by creating the `staging` target.